akvilonBrown/mri-wizard/surface_area_benchmark/README.md

 ## Sphere

-The sphere surface area is calculated by formula
+The sphere surface area is calculated by the formula
 $$A = 4\pi r^2$$

-The volume is calculated bz formula
+The volume is calculated by the formula
 $$V = \frac{4}{3}\pi r^3$$

 ## Cylinder

-The sphere surface area is calculated by formula
+The sphere surface area is calculated by the formula
 $$A = 2\pi rh + 2\pi r^2$$

-The volume is calculated by formula
+The volume is calculated by the formula
 $$V = \pi r^2  h$$